4e6/FCND-Estimation-CPP/writeup.md

 > Success criteria: Your attitude estimator needs to get within 0.1 rad for each of the Euler angles for at least 3 seconds.

-I used `FromEuler123_RPY` function from `Quaternion` class for creating a quaternion from Euler Roll/PitchYaw, and integrated it with `IntegrateBodyRate`.
+I used `FromEuler123_RPY` function from `Quaternion` class for creating a quaternion from Euler Roll/PitchYaw, and integrated it with `IntegrateBodyRate` function.

 ``` c++
   Quaternion<float> quat = Quaternion<float>::FromEuler123_RPY(rollEst, pitchEst, ekfState(6));